pinalj/quotes-for-woocommerce/readme.txt

 == Upgrade Notice ==
 = 2.1.0 =
 Upgrade to this version in order to use the Premium version without any issues.

+= 2.4.0 =
+In this upgrade to the plugin the quote settings at the product level have been moved to the premium version.
+Users can now avail only global quote settings in the free version.